ajayduraisamy/CogneraJS/README.md

 # CogneraJS (starter)

-CogneraJS

-CogneraJS — The Cognitive Era in JavaScript
+# CogneraJS — The Cognitive Era in JavaScript
 A next-generation, TypeScript-first Machine Learning Framework built from scratch for the modern JavaScript ecosystem — supporting Vite, React, Next.js, and Node.js.

-Overview
+# Overview

 CogneraJS is an open-source deep learning and numerical computation framework designed to bring Python-level ML power to the JavaScript world.